rdsaunders/thegreateststory/content/posts/creation.md

 questions: |-
   God made everything for us to enjoy and said it was good.

-  * What is your favorite animal?
+  What is your favourite animal?

-  * What is your favorite fruit?
+  What is your favourite fruit?

-  * What is your favorite sport or hobby?
+  What is your favourite sport or hobby?

-  * Of all the things God made, what was his favorite?
+  Of all the things God made, what was his favorite?

-  * How does it make you feel to know that you’re God’s favorite and he loves you?
+  How does it make you feel to know that you’re God’s favorite and he loves you?

-  * What do you think it means that we are like God? v.27
+  What do you think it means that we are like God?
+1v.27
 scripture: Genesis 1:27-28
 prayer: |-
   Thank you God that you love us and you made this wonderful world for us to enjoy.

   Help us to be like you.
 Help us to care for our world.

+  Amen

   _And you could thank God for something that he has made._
-action: Keep your eyes peeled – what could you say “wow” about that God has made today?
+action: Keep your eyes peeled – what could you say “wow” about that God has made?
 watch: <iframe width="560" height="315" src="https://www.youtube.com/embed/ZZPfCWV81pE"
   frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture"
   allowfullscreen></iframe>